buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 <!-- Before publication, re-screenshot this and change the URL to mrmurphy.com. -->

-If we focus in one one of these patterns, the ‘profile pattern’ communicates information about the user in question.
+If we focus in one one of these patterns (above), the ‘profile pattern’ communicates information about the user in question.
 This information is divided into three sub-sections or groupings of content: ‘profile’ (1), ‘skills’ (2) and ‘elsewhere’ (3). **So – even at the pattern level – we can consider our content’s information architecture ensuring everything is logically structured.**

-Looking at the above profile pattern (mine) we see the information is organised into three sections:
+Looking at the above profile pattern (my @fehler profile) we see the information is organised into three logically organised sections:

 + **Profile**
-  + The User’s Name: Christopher Murphy
+  + **The User’s Name:** Christopher Murphy
-  + The User’s Location: Belfast
+  + **The User’s Location:** Belfast
-  + The User’s Biography: A designer, writer and speaker… etc..
+  + **The User’s Biography:** A designer, writer and speaker… etc..
 + **Skills**
   + content design, content strategy, design, etc..
 + **Elsewhere**